Preparing for your

 • What should I know about PBA with my neurologic condition?

-• How is PBA different than depression?
+• How is PBA different from depression?

 Because PBA is sometimes mistaken for other conditions, make sure to describe your symptoms.
 How often do they happen?
 How long do they last?
 How do you feel while they’re happening?
 What are common triggers?
 Details matter.
 Here are some examples:

-• I cry and/or laugh suddenly at the smallest things for no reason.
+• I cry and/or laugh suddenly at the smallest things for no reason

-• I cry and/or laugh at inappropriate times.
+• I cry and/or laugh at inappropriate times

-• My crying and/or laughing doesn’t match how I feel.
+• My crying and/or laughing doesn’t match how I feel

-• I’m concerned my crying may be mistaken for depression or another disorder.
+• I’m concerned my crying may be mistaken for depression or another disorder

 Help your healthcare provider understand how your symptoms impact your daily life.
 What has changed in your life because of your crying and/or laughing episodes?
 For example:

-• I avoid going out in public because I’m afraid I’ll have a crying and/or laughing episode.
+• I avoid going out in public because I’m afraid I’ll have a crying and/or laughing episode

-• I stopped being social to avoid having an episode in front of my friends/family.
+• I stopped being social to avoid having an episode in front of my friends/family

-• I’m afraid my episodes are affecting my ability to work.
+• I’m afraid my episodes are affecting my ability to work

-They can help you remember what you learn from the healthcare provider — and help you remember what to ask.
+They can help you remember what you learn from the healthcare provider and help you remember what to ask.

-Getting an accurate PBA diagnosis is key.
+Getting an accurate PBA diagnosis is key

 Because PBA can only happen in people with certain neurologic conditions or a brain injury, its symptoms are often misunderstood.
 Sudden, frequent, uncontrollable crying and/or laughing from PBA can be mistaken for other conditions or symptoms, such as:

-Bipolar Disorder
+Bipolar disorder

 A disorder associated with mood swings